 We believe in equitable learning for all students and work to ensure our product meets the requirements for many federal funding sources.
-Learn how Gladeo fits within allowable funding under Titles I, II, and IV of ESSA below.
+Learn how Gladeo fits within allowable funding under Titles I, II, IV and V of ESSA, Perkins, IDEA, ESSER and other state funding initiatives below.

 The largest source of federal funding to schools is from Title I, providing over $16 billion dollars to schools that serve a high percentage of children from low-income families to ensure that these children are able to meet challenging state academic standards.

 Title II is focused on preparing, training, and recruiting high quality teachers and principals.
 With a focus on increasing student academic achievement through strategies such as improving teacher quality, Title II funds professional development activities that are sustained, intensive, collaborative, job-embedded, data-driven, and classroom-focused.

 Title IV is a block grant that provides over $1 billion in funding to school safety, well-rounded education, and educational technology initiatives.
 Under the CARES Act, these funds can now be used for well-rounded education, student health and safety, and education technology.

 Another part of Title IV is Part B- 21st Century Community Learning Centers.
 It aims to (1) create academic enrichment opportunities, (2) offer various services and activities, and (3) engage families in their children's education.